-I have been hard at work with some of my corporate clients at the advertising agency recently, and as we move toward the closing months of the year some are organising their staff parties and corporate retreats.
+I have been hard at work with some of my corporate clients at the advertising agency recently, and as we move toward the climax of summer some are organising their company parties and corporate retreats.

 After finding the perfect costume, I decided to go a little retro and go as Xena Warrior Princess.
 I have always liked that look, and like Xena consider myself something of a problem solver.
 It’s just the kind of gurl I am.
 As Sylvester, Ali, Max and I prepared for the party and got into our costumes Max’s mother, Marjorie, came over to see what all the excitement was about.